 In terms of the question ‘Why did it happen?’, various relationships within the training process can be analysed:

 - The load-performance relationship

 In this blog post, we start with the first relationship: the external-internal load relationship.

 Insights in the relationship between the external load and the corresponding internal load are important.
 They help to understand why a match is perceived as easy, moderate or hard by players or why a training session elicits a low or high heart rate.
 Additionally, it can allow to evaluate if a player is becoming more efficient when he/she can perform more external load relative to the (previous) internal load.
-Training efficiency is an interesting topic that was earlier described by Jace Delaney and colleagues (Boston Celtics) and Matthieu Lacome and colleagues (PSG).
+Training efficiency is an interesting topic that was earlier described by Jace Delaney (Boston Celtics) and colleagues (2018) (link to article) (link to blog) and Matthieu Lacome (PSG) and colleagues (2018) (link to article).
 Following their methods, it may be possible for practitioners to evaluate players’ physical fitness without the necessity for regular testing.

-In a recent systematic review, Shaun McLaren and colleagues evaluated and summarised evidence about external-internal load relationships.
+In a recent systematic review, Shaun McLaren and colleagues (2018) (link to article) evaluated and summarised evidence about external-internal load relationships.
 One of their main findings was that higher external loads elicit higher internal loads, something that is rather obvious.
 In more detail, the magnitude of this relationship depends on:

 - The specific indicator used (e.g. total distance versus high-speed running, heart rate or rating versus perceived exertion)